sergbelom/Algorithms/README.md

 # Algorithms

 Repository for well-known algorithms.
-Each the algorithm is located in selected brach.
+Each the algorithm is located in selected brach or in other repository.
+С++ or C# implementation for each algorithm is located by link in discription.
-References to wikipedia about algorithms and my implementation on С++ or C#.
+References to wikipedia about algorithms are available.

 *The repository will be updated continuously.*